 - Every year is a Leap year if it is evenly divided by four.

-- Every year evenly divided by 100 BUT not 400 is also a leap year.
+- Every year evenly divided by 100 BUT not 400 is not a leap year.

 Use the following shell script for the same.